 I don’t know what to say.
 I’m devastated.
-On February 05, 2020 we set off on our world trip and almost a month later we are sitting at the airport heading for home.
+On February 05, 2020, we set off on our world trip and just a month later we are sitting at the airport heading for home.

 Last night… 7:30 pm — the president, Cyril Ramaphosa, of South Africa speaks to the people and inhabitants.
 We sit in our AirBnB, which we have rented for another week, in Cape Town and listen to him and hope until the last second.
 But it happens, he declares a national emergency and speaks of drastic measures.
 We look at each other and do not know what to do.